MintMCP

 • Internal ownership of setup and operations

-MintMCP's automatic OAuth wrapping is a major operational advantage for teams that want to turn local servers into authenticated services without manual configuration work.
+MintMCP's OAuth brokering is a major operational advantage for teams that want to turn local servers into authenticated services without manual configuration work.

 Integration Capabilities and AI Client Compatibility